 Dunya Mikhail is an Iraqi American poet and writer.
 After graduating from the University of Baghdad, she worked as a journalist and translator for The Baghdad Observer.
 Facing censorship and interrogation, she left Iraq in 1995, first to Jordan and then to America, settling in Detroit.
-She earned a Master's degree from Wayne State University and she currently teaches Arabic at Oakland University in Michigan.
+She earned a Master's degree from Wayne State University and she currently teaches Arabic and poetry at Oakland University in Michigan.

 With irony and subversive simplicity, Mikhail addresses themes of war, exile, and loss, using forms such as reportage, fable, and lyric.
 In an NPR interview, Mikhail said, “I feel that poetry is not medicine- it’s an X-ray.
 It helps you see the wound and understand it.
 We all feel alienated because of this continuous violence in the world.
 We feel alone, but we feel also together.
 So we resort to poetry as a possibility for survival.
 However, to say I survived is not so final.
 We wake up to find that the war survived with us.”